HOW A DALLAS PEDESTRIAN ACCIDENT LAWYER CAN HELP YOU WITH YOUR CLAIM

 - Property and business owners if an accident is the result of negligent maintenance or design of the public or private property

 At The Patel Firm, our Dallas pedestrian accident lawyers have decades of experience representing clients in all kinds of motor vehicle crashes, including pedestrian accidents.
-We are committed to helping victims of pedestrian accidents receive the compensation to which they are entitled.
-If you or your loved one has been injured in a pedestrian accident, contact our lawyers to discuss liability in your particular case.
+Our personal injury attorneys are committed to helping victims of pedestrian accidents receive the compensation to which they are entitled.
+If you or your loved one has been injured in a pedestrian accident, contact our lawyers for a free case consultation to discuss liability in your particular case.

-You need to know how to prove negligence to maximize your chances of success after a pedestrian accident in Texas.
+You need to know about proving driver negligence so as to maximize your chances of success after a pedestrian accident in Texas.
 Most pedestrian accident cases are based on negligence or recklessness.
 In Texas, you need to prove the following four elements if you have been involved in a pedestrian accident: